arshiamufti/csc-interview-workshop/interviewing-your-interviewer.md

 It's really important to understand the company you're accepting an offer with&mdash;and the team you're joining.
 Here are some questions that are you might want to ask your recruiter or potential manager.
 Don't hesitate to ask to set up a separate 20-30 minute chat with them!

+Note that you don't have to ask *all* these questions.
+Only ask those that you feel are relevant to you.

 ### Structure
 - Will I have a dedicated mentor to work with?
 Will I have weekly 1:1s with my mentor/manager?
   - *The less experience you have programming, the more important it is for the answer to both these questions to be "yes"*.